 Alcohol is inexpensive and widely available.
-Popular alcoholic beverages include tzuica (a plum brandy) consumed (pictured). customarily before meals and during holidays.
-Palinca, a more potent plum brandy of Hungarian popular oriain. is Transvivania.
-Romania also has a rich history of wine production dating to the

-1st century BC.
+Popular alcoholic beverages include tzuica (a plum brandy), customarily consumed before meals and during holidays.
+Palinca, a more potent plum brandy of Hungarian origin, is popular in Transylvania.
+Romania also has a rich history of wine production dating to the 1st century BC.
 Today, both wine and beer are popular across the country.
 Romanians also enjoy coffee, typically served black with sugar.